 Hawaii defines a motor scooter as a two-wheel vehicle with an engine under five horsepower.
 Thus, if it has a four-stroke engine it automatically falls into the scooter class.
 Of course, some scooters have more horsepower and still carry many scooter features.
 Hawaii puts these vehicles in the motorcycle category.

 Thus, if you mod your Vespa too much, you might end up in a different category of vehicle.
 Not that this matters much.
 In Hawaii a motor scooter must go through the same registration process as a motorcycle.

 Also, the laws for scooters and motorcycles are essentially the same.
-This means to ride a scooter in Hawaii you must obtain a motorcycle-class license, wear a helmet, and have the proper insurance.
+This means to ride a scooter in Hawaii you must obtain a motorcycle-class license, wear a helmet if under 18, and have the proper insurance.